print logo

 Language Survey and Implementation Plan

 CalHR provides training and technical support to agencies in conducting the Language Survey and Implementation Plan that identifies public contacts and resources available to ensure an equal level of service is being provided to substantial populations speaking non-English languages.
-Once the survey is conducted, agencies review their results to determine if they have position or written document deficiencies, and they develop a plan to correct any they find.
+Once the survey is conducted, agencies review their results to determine if they have staffing or written document deficiencies, and they develop a plan to correct any they find.
 Each agency has a Language Survey Coordinator that is responsible for communicating the requirements of the Act to the agency and for ensuring that a meaningful survey is conducted.
 The Language Survey Coordinator also reports the progress on the implementation plan to CalHR.
 CalHR prepares a report to the Governor and the Legislature that identifies the results of the survey.

 2018-2019 Language Survey and Implementation Plan Report (PDF)